JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/codegptplus_v2.md

 Official website [https://codegpt.co](https://codegpt.co)

-In this tutorial, you will learn how to connect your CodeGPT Plus account with the VSCode extension
+This tutorial will teach you how to connect your CodeGPT Plus account with the VSCode extension.

 ✨ Click [here](https://app.codegpt.co/) to create a free CodeGPT Plus account.

 ## Connect your CodeGPT Plus account

-- Open VSCode and select `CodeGPT Plus` as the provider and click on `Connect`.
+- Open VSCode, select `CodeGPT Plus` as the provider, and click on `Connect`.
-- A new message will open, requesting the autorization to connect with your CodeGPT account if you don't have one you can create it clickng on a new on.
+- A new message will open, requesting authorization to connect with your CodeGPT account.
+If you don't have one, you can create one by clicking on "New."
 - The browser will open and display the message `Connection success`.
 Close the tab and return to VSCode
-- If you connect successfuly, the connection icon must change.
+- If you connect successfully, the connection icon must change.
-- Now you are able to use the chat
+- Now you can use the chat

 <table>
   <tr>